ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/ciar.md

 ---

 1. Registry names and file names should be written in snake case (e.g. all lowercase letters, with spaces replaced by underscores like `simple_block` or `example_item`).
+1. Just because you cannot find a method name does not mean it doesn't exist.
+Most likely, you are using an outdated version of the obfuscation mappings.
+If this is the case, you can dm the bot from the [forge discord](https://discord.com/invite/UvedJ9m) using `!mcp` followed by the mapped or unmapped name to get the method (`!mcpm`) or field (`!mcpf`) you are looking for.
+You can also update your mappings inside `build.gradle` to the latest version which can currently be found in the `#modder-support-116`'s channel pins on the forge discord.
 1. Use `@Override` when you intend to override methods.
 This helps tremendously when updating your code to new versions of Minecraft, but in general is good practice.
 Read this [Stack Overflow answer](https://stackoverflow.com/questions/94361/when-do-you-use-javas-override-annotation-and-why/94411#94411) for an explanation.
-1. The point of the `DistExecutor` system is to abstract over physical client and server specific behavior, the opposite of "common".
-Common code should go in your main mod class.
 1. There are many different ways to handle events.
 Please pick and stick to one of the following methods listed in the image below.
 ![Event Image](https://cdn.discordapp.com/attachments/665281306426474506/665605979798372392/eventhandler.png)
 Credits to the MMD Discord for this image.
 1. Do not abuse inheritance for code-reuse.
 This often manifests in classes like `BaseItem`.
 Using this pattern prevents you from extending other essential classes such as `ArmorItem` requiring a large level of code duplication and events.
 Prefer composition or utility methods instead to reuse code.
 1. There should not be any reason to use `@OnlyIn` anywhere within your code regardless of if the extended method has the annotation.
 This is handled interally to remove certain classes/methods in the server jar.
 Any sided code should be handled properly via `DistExecutor`.
 1. All JSON files should be created via [Data Generators](https://mcforge.readthedocs.io/en/latest/datagen/intro/) instead of copy-pasting/handwriting.
 The only exception to this is a custom model file.
+1. The point of the `DistExecutor` system is to abstract over physical client and server specific behavior, the opposite of "common".
+Common code should go in your main mod class.

 ## General Issues
 ---